Eburonia/Japanese-Restaurant-Shibuya/README.md

 ## About
 These days there are still restaurant owners who are not active on the internet by owning a website or being active on social media.
 By creating this example 'Japanese Restaurant Shibuya' website, we will show the importance of being active on the internet to these restaurant owners.
-We will give them an idea how a typical restaurant website will look like and we will show them what the added value for is.
+We will give them an idea how a typical restaurant website will look like and we will show them what the added value is.
 This website could also be valuable for restaurant owners who already own a personal restaurant website, but are looking for inspiration or new ideas.